jundalisay/superb/content/en/research/sarkar/yogic-treatments/leprosy.md

 ![Leprosy](/photos/med/leprosy.jpg)

-Leprosy comes about when seven elements of the body are defective:
+Leprosy comes about when 7 elements of the body are defective:

-- chyle
+1. Chyle
-- blood
+2. Blood
-- flesh
+3. Flesh
-- fat
+4. Fat
-- bone
+5. Bone
-- marrow
+6. Marrow
-- shukra
+7. Shukra

  <!-- due to the disturbance of the seven constituent elements of the body.
 In other words, leprosy develops only when all seven elements of the body, i.e., the  are defective. -->

-Leprosy has three stages.
+Leprosy has 3 stages.

 ### Stage 1